 Lenses that can change their focal length are called zoom lenses.
 Lenses than can't are called prime lenses.
 Zoom lenses are sometimes described by the ratio of their longest focal length to their shortest focal length.
-A zoom lens that can vary between 25 and 100mm in length would be referred to as having a zoom lens with a 4x ("4 times") zoom ratio.
+A zoom lens that can vary between 25 and 100mm in length would be referred to as having a zoom lens with a 4x ("4 times") or having a "4 to 1" zoom ratio.

 The images below show the same scene when photographed with lenses of different focal lengths.

 The size of the opening in front of a lens, its aperture, influences the size and